JaredAzcarate/webapp-freeinvoice/wiki/02-ARCHITECTURE.md

 ```
 ┌────────────────────────────────────────────────────────┐
 │  If specific to a domain     → features/[domain]/      │
-│  If used in 3+ domains       → globals/                │
+│  If used in 3+ domains       → shared/                 │
 └────────────────────────────────────────────────────────┘
 ```

 ---

-## 🔀 Features vs Globals
+## 🔀 Features vs Shared

 ### 📁 Features - Domain-Specific Code